scholtzan/xi-word-count/README.md

-# Word Count Plugin for Xi-editor
+# Word Count Plugin for Xi Editor

-A very simple plugin that shows the number of characters, words and lines in the status bar of [xi-editor](https://github.com/xi-editor/xi-editor).
+A very simple plugin that shows the number of characters, words and lines in the status bar of [xi editor](https://github.com/xi-editor/xi-editor).

 ![Screenshot](screenshot.png)